bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is the Internet?
 Is it the same as the World Wide Web?</summary><br><b>

-The internet refers to network of networks, transferring huge amounts of data around the globe.<br>
+The internet refers to a network of networks, transferring huge amounts of data around the globe.<br>
-The World Wide Web is an application running on millions of server, on top of the internet, accessed through what is know as the web browser
+The World Wide Web is an application running on millions of servers, on top of the internet, accessed through what is known as the web browser
 </b></details>

 <details>